RobBlackwell/SimradEK80.jl/README.md

 Based on SimradRaw.jl, this project reads and intepretes Simrad EK80 RAW files.
 WARNING it's little more than a prototype at the moment, and not nearly as mature as the EK60 sister project.
+The Sv calculations are WRONG!

 ## Example